 So get out of your PJs, load up that Metrocard, and head out to one of these amazing city destinations that your entire family is sure to enjoy.
 Do it now, because in about six months, you could be wearing your down parka and Uggs again!

-Head to the Intrepid Sea, Air, & Space Museum in midtown Manhattan to explore fighter jets, submarines and other cool military modes of transportation.
+Intrepid Sea, Air, & Space Museum in midtown Manhattan to explore fighter jets, submarines and other cool military modes of transportation.
 Kids will love visiting the Space Shuttle Pavilion, where they can listen to actual conversations between mission control and pilots of the Space Shuttle Enterprise during flight tests.
 9 New York Aquarium

 A trip to Coney Island is not complete without a stop at the New York Aquarium.
 It is undergoing renovation after sustaining major damage due to Hurricane Sandy, but the penguins, turtles and sharks there still love to greet little visitors.